Matafou/circul-mode/README.md

 # Landmarks

+Landmark are a fast navigation facility for emacs.
+It is based on emacs "registers" but it is much faster to use.
+The main idea is to attach (some kind of) registers to keyboard keys (typically a numpad key or an "f" key) instead of characters.
+Hitting just one key makes the jump, and a simple keystroke sets the landmark.

-## Installation and a quick try
+## Installation

 Load the file landmarks and put it in a directory known to emacs.
 Then add the following line to your init file:

 ```elisp
 (require 'landmark)
 ```

+## Configuration: a quick try

-And follow one of the 2 sections below.
+Follow one of the 2 sections below.

 ### If you have a numeric pad on your keyboard